scerioli/GenderAnalysisIMDBMovies/README.md

 https://www.imdb.com/interfaces/

-NOTE: This dataset is not up-to-date.
-The data seems to be reliable uo to 2017, and the next dates are only the already claimed to be released movies.
+*NOTE: This dataset is not up-to-date.
+The data seems to be reliable up to 2017, and the next dates are only the already claimed to be released movies.*

 #### title.basics.tsv.gz
 Contains the following information for titles: